praneeth323/about-me/README.md

   This repo tells us about some information regarding github and its resources.

 ## Recommended Tools
-   The tools and languages requiredto publish repos are:
+   The tools and languages required to publish repos are:
    - [Markdown languague](https://www.markdownguide.org)
    - [Google chrome](https://www.google.com/chrome/)
    - [Notepad++](https://notepad-plus-plus.org)